hooverken/ARMPowershell/Get-SubscriptionPairAZMappings/README.md

 My goal is to find a way to quickly identify elements of an application/service in Azure with its components split across subscriptions which are (or are not) in the same "actual" Azure AZ, such as how the "front end" and "back end" of an application are located.

-## Why you might need this script
+## Why You Might Need This Script

 While it's logical to assume that the zone numbers in one subscription will match the zone numbers in another subscription, this is not always the case -- in fact, each Azure _subscription_ has **its own logical mapping** of availability zone numbers to the underlying physical zones.
-If you don't know which zones in subscription A map to which zones in subscription B, you could inadvertently violate a design goal that you have of making sure that resources in your Azure environment shoul (or shoult not) be in the same physical fault domain -- which would defeat the purpose of using availability zones in the first place!
+If you don't know which zones in subscription A map to which zones in subscription B, you could inadvertently violate a design goal that you have of making sure that resources in your Azure environment should (or should not) be in the same physical fault domain -- which would defeat the purpose of using availability zones in the first place!

 ## Why This Matters